 Parents can establish paternity through marriage, a voluntary acknowledgment of paternity form filed with the Domestic Relations Section or by court order.

-What rights does a father have if not on a birth certificate?
+What rights does a father have in PA?

 A father who isn’t listed on the birth certificate does not have any legal rights to the child.
 This includes seeking out rights pertaining to adoption, visitation, and custody.